the16bitgamer/YourFlix-MKIII/README.md

 If you have some older devices which cannot run a Web Browser that can play Videos, this is where **MiniDlna** comes in and can be used to stream your Videos.

-**PHP** is used to handle Database requests to dynamically build the Website
+**PHP** is used to handle Database requests to dynamically build the Website (don't forget php-sqlite3)

 **Python3** is used to automate building and populating the database.
 I have an install Python Script located in the **YourFlix Setup** folder.
 This will install and configure a systemctl service called *yourflix.service*.
 This code will automatically build, update, and maintain the yourflix database.
 Adding/Updating/Removing files and folders as you use it.
-The *yourflix.service* is designed to start on boot.
+The *yourflix.service* is designed to start on boot. (python3-pip, with pip3 install pysqlite3 & inotify)

 **Web Code** the web code designed for YourFlix is a creation of my own.
 Designed in React it will take the structure of created by the database and present it to you in a (in my view) nice and easy to understand UI.
 It has a search feature!

+You'll also need to enable Apache2 RewriteEngine in /etc/httpd/conf.d\vhosts.conf

 # What do you need to Run YourFlix?